jh3y/whirl/README.md

 * `gulp less:build` - will build (cs)spinner using less source files.
 * `gulp scss:build` - will build (cs)spinner using scss source files.
 * `gulp cleanup` - will clean out the build directory.
+* `gulp dev` - will set up a static server with livereload at `localhost:1987`.
+This particular task makes use of `src/jade/index.jade` to output a sandbox demo to develop against.
 * `gulp` - the default task will execute a cleanup followed by a less build.

 You can of course tweak the gulpfile to your own needs.